allysonw/dental-cms/notes.md

 DONE

 # Implement omniauth for facebook
+DONE

 # Create CRUD for patients and appointments

+# Do some work on styling with bootstrap
+- get homepage, login/signup pages, and user dash in good shape

 ## STEP 3: come back LATER and add in ability for patients to log in
 This means at first there are no user roles needed - only doctors ever log in